-Peru president’s home raided in luxury watch investigation
+Peru President Dina Boluarte’s home raided in luxury watch investigation

 The raid “is for the purpose of search and seizure,” police said of the operation authorised by the judiciary at the request of the attorney general’s office.

+In an address to the nation later on Saturday, Boluarte, 61, slammed the police raid of her home and the presidential palace, calling the measures taken “arbitrary, disproportionate and abusive”.

+“I took office with clean hands and thus I will retire from the presidency in 2026,” the president said.

-The authorities this month launched an investigation into Boluarte after local news outlet La Encerrona reported that the president had worn various Rolex watches at official events.
+Authorities launched an investigation into Boluarte this month after local news outlet La Encerrona reported that she had worn various Rolex watches at official events.

-Responding to questions about how she could afford such expensive timepieces on a public salary, she said they were a product of working hard since she was 18 years old, and reportedly urged the media not to delve into personal matters.
+Responding at the time to questions about how she could afford such expensive timepieces on a public salary, she said they were a product of working hard since she was 18 years old, and reportedly urged the media not to delve into personal matters.

+Al Jazeera’s Mariana Sanchez, reporting from Lima, said experts estimate that the watches’ value is around half a million dollars.

+“If one goes back in time before she was president or vice president, Boluarte was the head of a government institution where she made a salary of about $1,000 a month, and now about $4,300 every month, so many people are saying she didn’t have the means to buy these watches,” she said.

 Attorney General Juan Villena this week criticised Boluarte’s request to delay her appearance before the court for two weeks, emphasising her obligation to cooperate with the investigation and provide proof of purchase for her watches.